Advanced Solid-State Materials and Nanostructures

 The course aims to educate postgraduate students in the field of nanotechnology, especially on inorganic nanomaterials and their magnetic and opto-electronic properties.
 The course syllabus includes the following topics:

-(1) Modern techniques and methods (physical and chemical) for synthesis of inorganic nanostructured materials, with emphasis on those of nanochemistry.
-The study focuses on development of nanoparticles, nanotubes, nanowires and porous nanostructures.
+- Modern techniques and methods (physical and chemical) for synthesis of single-crystals and inorganic nanostructured materials, with emphasis on those of nanochemistry.
+The study focuses on development of thin films, nanoparticles, nanotubes/nanowires and porous nanostructures.

 The course according to the European Qualifications Framework for Lifelong Learning belongs to level 7.